Presidency of William McKinley: Growing racial tensions

 African Americans saw the onset of war in 1898 as an opportunity to display their patriotism, and black soldiers fought bravely at El Caney and San Juan Hill.
 African Americans in the peacetime Army had formed elite units; nevertheless they were harassed by whites as they traveled from the West to Tampa for embarkation to the war.
 Under pressure from black leaders, McKinley required the War Department to commission black officers above the rank of lieutenant.
-The heroism of the black troops did not still racial tensions in the South, as the second half of 1898 saw several outbreaks of racial violence; eleven African Americans were killed in riots in Wilmington, North Carolina.
+The heroism of the black troops did not still racial tensions in the South, as the second half of 1898 saw several outbreaks of racial violence; eleven African Americans were killed in riots in the Wilmington massacre.
 McKinley toured the South in late 1898, hoping for sectional reconciliation.
 In addition to visiting Tuskegee Institute and Booker T. Washington, he addressed the Georgia legislature, wearing a badge of gray, and visited Confederate memorials.
 In his tour of the South, McKinley did not mention the racial tensions or violence.
 Although the president received a rapturous reception from Southern whites, many African Americans, excluded from official welcoming committees, felt alienated by the president's words and actions.

 The administration's response to racial violence was minimal, causing McKinley to lose further black support.
 When black postmasters were assaulted at Hogansville, Georgia in 1897, and at Lake City, South Carolina the following year, McKinley issued no statement of condemnation.
 Although black leaders criticized McKinley for inaction, supporters responded by saying there was little the president could do to intervene.
 Critics replied by saying that he could at least publicly condemn such events, as former President Benjamin Harrison had done.
 McKinley also took no action to prevent the passage of Jim Crow laws designed to disenfranchise and segregate African Americans in the South.
 According to Gould and later biographer Phillips, given the political climate in the South, there was little McKinley could have done to improve race relations, and he did better than later presidents Theodore Roosevelt, who doubted racial equality, and Woodrow Wilson, who supported segregation.